coffee – make mine a Nespresso please.

 At the breakfast table I will often have guests express appreciation at the good coffee I serve.
 We buy our coffee, freshly ground, on a weekly basis from a local roaster.
 Which also means that I can order coarser ground coffee to go with the plungers that I put out in the rooms and finely ground for my Bialetti pots – my preferred method of serving the coffee at breakfast.

 The latest coffee buzz word is of course ‘nespresso’.
-High on my wish list… We stayed at a small boutique hotel in Cape town and they had a Nesspresso machine in their foyer where you could buy the Nespresso capsules – for the discerning guest who frowns upon the instant coffee sachets that they offered in the rooms – I thought that was quite clever – what do you think?
+High on my wish list… We stayed at a small boutique hotel in Cape town and they had a Nesspresso machine in their foyer where you could buy the Nespresso capsules – for the discerning guest who frowns upon the instant coffee sachets that they offered in the rooms – I thought that was quite clever.

 But why the hype?
 Well, it comes down to top quality coffee , always fresh because the capsules are sealed in aluminium cases, perfectly protected from oxidation and light.
 A perfect cup with a perfect crema every time as the worry about milk,steam,temperature, grind fineness or quantity is taken care of– with Nespresso, everyone’s a top notch barista.